Table of contents

-Furthermore, automation and online data processing ensure that particular production orders visible on the production schedule contain information about the progress and the stage the given product is at; communication is constantly improving and gets better and better, even though everything is divided into different production schedules.
+Furthermore, automation and online data processing ensure that particular production orders visible on the production schedule contain information about the progress and the stage the given product is at.
+That way, communication is constantly improving and gets better and better, even though everything is divided into different production schedules.

-- dashboard: construction office
+- Dashboard: construction office

-- different technologists preparing documentation and programs
+- Different technologists preparing documentation and programs

-- dashboard: CNC machines
+- Dashboard: CNC machines